-- Might it be better for churches to do less but do it better? - 2 Do we need to invest more people-resources in managing church members? - 3 How can we adopt more of a Kingdom approach to service? - 4 How do we change the culture if people are not used to this approach?
+- 1 Might it be better for our church to do less but do it better? - 2 Do we need to invest more people-resources in managing church members? - 3 How can we adopt more of a Kingdom approach to service? - 4 How do we change the culture if people are not used to this approach?

-As a result of today's event, the main areas I/we wish to develop further are And some specific ideas I/we would like to put into operation are My/our plan for action to be completed by the end of next week is My/our aim for where I/we shall have got to by Easter 2020 is Triffed diff for whole we shall have get to by Laccor Lele is
+As a result of today's event, the main areas I/we wish to develop further are

+And some specific ideas I/we would like to put into operation are

+My/our plan for action to be completed by the end of next week is

+My/our aim for where I/we shall have got to by Christmas 2021 is